Advertisement

 What is the meaning of daylight saving time?

-Daylight saving time (DST) in Australia involves adjusting clocks forward by one hour during the warmer months to make better use of daylight in the evenings.
+Daylight saving time (DST) is pretty much self-explanatory.
+It involves adjusting clocks forward by one hour during the warmer months to take advantage of daylight in the evenings.

-First introduced during World War I, DST was implemented sporadically until it became more consistent in the 1970s as an energy-saving measure during the oil crisis.
+It was first introduced during World War I. DST was implemented sporadically until it became more consistent in the 1970s as an energy-saving measure during the oil crisis.

 Does all of Australia have daylight savings?